 Keith D. Parry is a Senior Lecturer at the University of Winchester and an Associate Fellow of Western Sydney University.
-His research interests are based on the sociology of sport, with a focus on sports fandom and the spectator experience.
+His research interests are based on the sociology of sport, with a focus on sports fandom, health and the spectator experience.
 His research has made use of innovative methodologies, such as Autoethnography, to provide a greater understanding of sports fans.
 He has collaborated with international colleagues to publish studies on international sports fandom and he has co-edited a book examining the relationship between football codes and community.
 He has recently published a series of interactive iBooks on the subject of Sport Entertainment while his knowledge and expertise have also been recognised with invitations to write for websites such as The Conversation and The Allrounder, allowing him to disseminate his knowledge to a wide audience.
 He is an award-winning writer, receiving a UN Day Media Award for a co-authored media piece: Pushing casual sport to the margins threatens cities’ social cohesion.

 Keith’s PhD examined the formation of sports heroes within the setting of a new professional sports team (the GWS GIANTS), it investigated when and how heroes are formed, and who (or what) dictates their emergence.
 His research has examined issues around identity, masculinity, and the conflicts between country and culture in Australia.
 This research has provided him with a deep insight into both the sociology of sport (and sports fans) and national identity.